eyedeekay/speaks/I_STOLE_IT_FROM_SADIE.md

 great at guiding a user through the steps of forwarding a local service to i2p in almost all straightforward cases, but it comes with defaults that might not be optimal for popular applications and once somebody gets bogged down in the elaborate tunnel configuration Web interface, it can be quite confusing.
-People don't like to "Dial in" their secure software.
+**People don't like to "Dial in" their secure software**.
 Here, it's possible for experienced i2p users to make a difference outside of the core router and grow the pool of available i2p knowledge and tools.

 Encapsulating Configuration
 ---------------------------